maryrosecook/playmary/README.md

 * http://maryrosecook.com
 * maryrosecook@maryrosecook.com

-Works in MobileSafari on the iPad and iPhone.
+Tested on the iPad and iPhone.
 Does not work in desktop browsers.

 ![A screenshot of the app](screenshot.png)